-Discussion Questions are printed on the back of the sermon notes available at every entrance to the auditorium.
-They are also attached to the message notes on the Worship Center app, and available with the message notes online.
+Discussion questions are printed on the back of the sermon notes available at every entrance to the auditorium.
+They are also attached to the message notes on the Worship Center App, and available with the message online.

 Can message-based groups work for people who do not attend a service?

 They can.
-Group members can watch or listen to the message prior to group if they miss a message, or the discussion questions can spark conversation without even watching the message.
+Group members can watch or listen to the message prior to group if they miss a message, or the discussion questions usually work without even watching the message.

 How do people join a group?

-There are several ways for people to join a group.
-The most common is just prior to a groups season when new groups are open to be filled, and existing groups list their openings for additional members.
-Two or three Sundays before each groups season starts, interested people can sign up for groups online using the Group Finder, in person on a Sunday, or by contacting the church ( ).
+There are several ways for people to join a Group.
+The most common is just prior to a groups season when new Groups are open to be filled, and existing Groups list their openings for additional members.
+Two or three weekends before each groups season starts, interested people can sign up for Groups online using the Group Finder, in person on a weekend, or by contacting the church ( ).

 What if someone wants to try a different group?

-People sometimes try different groups before they find one with the "right fit."
-If someone wants a switch within the first two weeks of a group starting and there is another group that they are interested in, we can easily make that change.
+People sometimes try different groups before they find one with the “right fit”.
+If someone wants a switch within the first 2 weeks of a Group starting and there is another Group that they are interested in, we can easily make that change.

 What does group leader training look like?

-New group leaders will be instructed in the basics of facilitating discussion questions, and ongoing training is offered regularly.
-Every group leader is encouraged to go through Coach Training.
+New Group Leaders will be instructed in the basics of facilitating discussion questions, and Group Leader ongoing training is offered regularly.
+Every Group Leader is encouraged to go through Coach Training.

 What is Coaching?

 Coaching is a culture of honoring free will and trusting that the Holy Spirit wants a relationship with each individual.
-In the Coaching Culture, leaders learn to help people move forward by asking them empowering questions rather than telling others what they should do with their lives.
+In the Coaching Culture class, leaders learn to help people move forward by asking them empowering questions rather than feeling they should tell others what they should do with their lives.

 What kind of support will group leaders have?

-Small Group Leaders will be assigned a Small Groups Team Leader, who they can check-in with if they have any additional questions or concerns.
-Team Leaders will regularly check in with their Small Group Leaders but are also available for questions or to talk through concerns as needed.
+Group Leaders will be assigned a Groups Team Leader, who they can check-in with if they have any additional questions or concerns.
+Team Leaders will regularly check in with their Group Leaders, but are also available for questions or to talk through concerns as needed.

 How are the group's descriptors chosen?

-Each group leader is given choices about the characteristics their group wants to include.
-The choices include age-specific or age inclusive, mixed gender or single-gender, married, single or combined.
-We want to offer a variety of options as much as people are looking for options in their groups.
+Each Group Leader is given choices about the affinities their group wants to include.
+The choices include age specific or age inclusive; mixed gender or single gender; married, single or mixed; whether or not childcare is provided; and specific interest Groups.
+We want to offer a variety of options as much as people are looking for options in their Groups.

-What are other benefits of message-based discussion groups as the primary community group focus?
+What are other benefits of message-based discussion Groups?

-- Team Leaders can focus on developing leaders who can multiply groups easily.
+- Team Leaders can focus on developing Group Leaders who can multiply groups easily.

-Where can I find more information about Focus Groups or Support & Recovery Groups?
+Where can I find more information about Equip Groups?

-Current Focus groups, as well as Support & Recovery groups, can be found at worshipcenter.org/groupfinder or by stopping in at Connections after services.
+Current Equip Groups can be found at worshipcenter.org/equip, or by stopping in at Connections or out at Center Square after services.